NetX-lab/DSV/ae.md

    ```

 2. **Run the analysis notebook:**
    Open `analysis.ipynb` to visualize and explore results.
 These scripts reproduce the main observations reported in the paper.
+It mainly reproduces the results in `Figure 3,5,6,7`.

    *Note: Only a sampled subset of full attention scores is provided due to storage constraints.*

 ---